michael-borck/ISYS6009-ENS-Docker/README.md

 This repository contains a Docker Compose file to help set up the required Docker containers for the ISYS6009 Enterprise Network Security course.
 This Docker Compose file will spin up containers for the following services:

-- OWASP Juics SHop
+- OWASP Juice Shop
 - Wireshark
-- More to be added
+- more coming soon

 ## Getting Started